MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 6. Close **Microsoft Visual Studio**.

->**Results**: After completing this exercise, you should have created a cupcakes shop application in which users can submit, edit, delete and view cupcales details.
+>**Results**: After completing this exercise, you should have created a cupcakes shop application in which users can add a new cupcake, edit a cupcake, delete a cupcake and view a cupcake’s details.

-©2016 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.